edurant/edurant.github.io/courses/csc4601/project.md

 * 10 points: Team and Topic Choices (Only 1 team member should submit in Canvas): End of week 8
 * 50 points: Draft of Presentation Slides: End of week 13
-* 100 points: Give Presentation: Throughout week 15
+* 100 points: Give Presentation: Throughout weeks 14 and 15
 * 10 points: Submit Final Slides, Code, etc.: End of week 15

 ## Grading